 The idea of using a Linux-based operating system instead of Windows is strange to some people.
 However, I have found that I quite enjoy using Ubuntu.

 - VLC is a video player that plays most if not all video files.

-Some Common Reasons to Use Bash
+Some Common Bash (Linux Terminal) Commands

 - Use the ls command to see the contents of a directory.